jamiebull1/geomeppy/README.md

 GeomEppy is a scripting language for use with Eppy, which in turn is a scripting language for EnergyPlus IDF files and output files.

+It primarily adds functions to do with IDF geometry, including zones, surfaces, constructions, etc.

+##Installation

+Installing GeomEppy for Python 2.7 or 3.5 is a simple as calling `pip install geomeppy`.

 ##API

 The API for GeomEppy depends on replacing an Eppy IDF object with a GeomEppy IDF object.
 To use this, you will need to import IDF from GeomEppy rather than directly from Eppy.